Robustness Assessment of Assemblies in Frictional Contact: Introduction

+The remainder of this paper is organized as follows.
 In \cref{sec:related_work}, we highlight prior work on friction modeling, contact force resolution, and assembly stability assessment.
 The optimization problem used to compute contact forces is detailed in \cref{sec:computing_reaction_forces}, and our proposed method for assessing the robustness of an assembly is presented in \cref{sec:computing_static_robustness}.
-In \cref{sec:applications}, we highlight two key applications of our method: robust placement planning and efficient object transportation.
-Simulation experiments are presented in \cref{sec:experiments} to demonstrate the effectiveness of the algorithms proposed in this work when combined with the placement planner from \cite{nadeau_planning_2024}.
-Finally, an outlook on the assumptions, advantages, and limitations of our work is provided in \cref{sec:discussion}.
+A theoretical validation of our method is provided in \cref{sec:validation}, where we also benchmark three existing methods against ground truth solutions.
+In \cref{sec:applications}, we highlight three key applications of our method: stable placement planning, safe assembly transportation, and disassembly planning.
+Finally, an outlook on sources of errors, advantages, and limitations of our work is provided in \cref{sec:discussion}.